Zioba/JavaTableEditor/README.md

 The application for working with data in a table format.
-Features:
-Adding
-Editing
-Deletion
-Paginal output
-Saving/loading (.xml format)
+Features: adding, editing, deletion, paginal output, saving/loading (.xml format)